edwang09/grpc_literatures/README.md

 # jr-dev-test

-This repository shouldbe forked in your own github account to create your test project.
+This repository should be forked in your own github account to create your test project.

 # Requirements